cwendorf/simplePipes/README.md

 ### Overview

-`simplePipes` is an R package that
+`simplePipes` is an R package that implements a variety of simple pipe operators.
+They provide basic functionality, but with less error checking than in major R packages (like `magrittr` or `dplyr`). `simplePipes` contains more varieties -- both forward and backward versions -- of basic pipes, dot pipes, exposition pipes, and tee pipes.

 ### Installation